Currently Dragon Nest Classic for SEA region is using the old DirectX 9 instead of the better DX11.

 2. Using Lossless Scaling

 The 2nd method is by using a paid app called Lossless Scaling (Steam store).
-This is a crazy software that actually gives you a free FPS boost of 2x, 3x or even more, using frame generation.
+This is an insane software that actually gives you a free FPS boost of 2x, 3x or even more, using frame generation.

 To be honest, I don't know how the anti-cheat reacts to this app.
 People are saying it is like using OBS (reddit comment, steam comment).